FrankHB/pl-docs/en-US/calling-for-language-features.md

 This approach does not use "native" control stack provided by traditional [ISA (instruction set architecture)](https://en.wikipedia.org/wiki/Instruction_set_architecture).
 Losing direct support from hardware seems inefficient, but not much.
 Practical implementations can use such strategy as well.
 For example, [SML/NJ](https://www.smlnj.org/) uses heap-allocated stack frames.

+Note that this approach does not implicitly mandate a general-purpose glabal store.
+Whether a global store used for activation records, or the number of instances of the stores provieded by the design, are all details not concerned here.
+See the "avoidence of mandatory" subcluases below.

 ## Deterministic deallocation

 * Allowing programmable boundary of effects